 As a Govt. job aspirant, vocabulary expansion is one of the most crucial aspects of Staff Selection Commission exam preparation.
 Of course, learning new words is a must for this task.
-Most aspirants begin the task with memorizing a standard word list, starting from the first letter.
+Most aspirants begin the task by memorizing a standard word list, starting from the first letter.
 But this rarely proves to be a productive exercise because word lists can be quite daunting.

-A better and more useful approach is focusing on high frequency words.
+A better and more useful approach is focusing on high-frequency words.
 Being the Best SSC Coaching in Delhi & NCR, we follow this approach to help our students improve their vocabulary for competitive exams.
 Thus, we keep publishing Vocabulary quizzes based on words that have a high probability of being asked in the exam.
 Given below for your perusal is the latest word quiz created by our experts.

 Quiz – Finding the Synonyms

 Example: Financial inclusion schemes that were launched by the UPA govt. have proven to be an unprecedented success.

 Example: Without any fear or hesitation Scarlett reprobated her neighbor’s indecent proposal.